Ruach/ruach.github.io/_posts/snoop.markdown

 \xxx{checking above should be handled}
-Also, when the snoop packet is generated because of the read operation from other components, then it should invoke setHasSharers of the packet to let the sender know that some caches has the shared read only cache block.
+Also, when the snoop packet is generated because of the read operation from other components, then it should invoke setHasSharers of the packet (line 1126) to let the sender know that some caches has the shared read only cache block.